Savings .com.au

 Things to consider before refinancing your SMSF loan

-Before you get your affairs in order to apply for a new SMSF loan, there are things you should consider.
-It’s important that when you do refinance your SMSF loan, you do it correctly, as SMSFs are bound by strict compliance requirements by the Australian Taxation Office (ATO).
+Before you get your affairs in order to apply for a new SMSF loan, there are several factors you should consider.
+It's important that when you refinance your SMSF loan, you do it correctly as SMSFs are bound by strict compliance requirements.

 ATO requirements